 The construction of rail infrastructure at Vienna Central Station was commenced in 2010.
-More than 45,000 cubic metres of concrete was used in the construction of the baseplate of the station and the garage entrance.
+More than 45,000m³ of concrete was used in the construction of the baseplate of the station and the garage entrance.
 The construction of bridge support structures and platforms was completed by the end of 2010.

 In 2011, construction of office buildings in the Belvedere district began.
-The new Austrian Federal Railways headquarters building construction also began in 2011.
-Construction of apartments was initiated in early 2012.
+Construction of the new Austrian Federal Railways headquarters building and apartments began in 2011 and early 2012, respectively.

 Contractors involved with Vienna's train station

 In November 2009, a Strabag-led consortium was awarded a €220m ($278.69m) contract to build the new Vienna Central Station.
 Strabag holds a 30% share in the contract.

 The joint venture of Arge Östu-Stettin and HOCHTIEF Construction was awarded a €5.9m ($7.40m) contract for the railway infrastructure.
 The scope of the contract includes construction of truncated east station, provisional east railway yard with a storage capacity of 3,320m and a bypass track.

 Liebherr Group was awarded the contract to provide nine Liebherr 280 EC-H 12 Litronic tower cranes for the construction of the station building.

 Zechner & Zechner ZT were the architects for the new Austrian Federal Railways headquarters building.

 The diamond-shaped roof of the station was installed by UNGER Steel.

 Facilities at Vienna's new railway station